manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

 var sensitivity: How sensitive should the input be?
 0 will detect nothing, a higher number will give a bigger
 				 loudness value.

-var sourceVolume: How load should the script receive my voice/Input?
-A lower value will result in a smaller loudness
-          		  value.
-This also influence the hearable audio (from the microphone) ingame if turned on.

 var Mute: This values determine if the user can hear himself or not.
-With this the user could write a script for multiplayer
-	 	  So that for himself the mute is on but for other players it is not, thus creating a push to talk (this is not Included in the script, as the script is created for input 'value's only).

 var debug: Writes the loudness value to the console, this can be used to see when higher pitches are used or whether the device is receiving input or not.